Regional level

 Argentina

-A national policy on food losses and food waste, coordinated by the Ministry of Agroindustry, was launched in 2015.
+A national plan for food losses and food waste reduction, coordinated by the Ministry of Economy, was launched in 2018.

 China

 In 2014, the Chinese Government took several steps to reduce food loss and waste.
 The Central Committee and State Council issued a joint circular on: Practicing strict economy and fighting against waste (in Chinese).
-The State Administration of Grain, the Ministry of Industry and Information Technology, and the General Administration of Quality Supervision, Inspection and Quarantine issued a notice on Saving food and reducing food losses among foodstuffs and oil-processing industries (in Chinese).
+In November 2021 was launched the national action plan for food waste reduction (here).

 Turkey